-The lack of up-to-date PEEPs leaves vulnerable and disabled people at risk in the event of an emergency.
-The lack of Personal Emergency Evacuation Plans (PEEPs) puts at risk, on a daily basis, disabled people and Fire and Rescue Service professionals when attempting rescues in dangerous situations, made worse by the lack of proper plans and evacuation strategies.
+The lack of Personal Emergency Evacuation Plans (PEEPs) puts at risk, on a daily basis, disabled people and Fire and Rescue Service professionals.
+This is made worse by the lack of proper plans and evacuation strategies when attempting rescues in dangerous situations.
 Those responsible for fire safety also risk prosecution in the event of non-compliance with existing legislation.

 The Government is enshrining in law, the requirement for every vulnerable and disabled person to have a PEEP.

 The process of documenting a PEEP is time-onerous and presents a major challenge for the Responsible Person managing multiple property portfolios.
 Few disabled people have a PEEP but, when they do exist, PEEPs are held in pdf format.
 This makes managing and updating the information almost impossible.